sebastianrothbucher/SpreadsheetInSync/README.md

 - works in both local network and the Cloud
 - audit trail of each edit
 - just go back to file w/out plugin at any time (no risk of locking yourself in)
-- smart extras like iCal, Chat, Web view (incl. on the go)
+- smart extras like iCal, Chat, Web view (runs in Desktop and mobile browsers)

 You can use the plugin for things like:
 - agile board / issue tracking